objectbox/objectbox-dart/objectbox/README.md

 - Add [GitHub issues](https://github.com/objectbox/objectbox-dart/issues)
 - Upvote issues you find important by hitting the 👍/+1 reaction button
+- Fill in the [feedback form](https://forms.gle/s2L1YH32nwjgs4s4A) to help us improve our products
 - Drop us a line on Twitter via [@ObjectBox_io](https://twitter.com/ObjectBox_io/)
 - ⭐ us, if you like what you see